Here's one venison chili recipe that works any night of the week.

 Getting this recipe started is similar to any other chili recipe.
 You simply use the olive oil to cook the diced onions, then add in the ground venison until cooked.
 From there, pour in the kidney beans, tomato paste, and diced tomatoes, as well as the cumin and chili powder.
 For me, I used about two tablespoons of the chili powder and maybe one tablespoon of the cumin, but that's up to you.

 Once everything is combined in the pan and looking like a fine venison chili, scoop the mixture in a decent-sized baking dish.
 Finally, use a separate bowl and combine frozen hash browns with shredded or diced-up cheese and spread the mixture over the chili.
-Bake all this in the oven for about 40 minutes at 400 degrees, or until the potatoes are done and the cheese and is melted.
+Preheat the oven to about 400 degrees, and then bake all of this for about 40 minutes, or until the potatoes are done and the cheese and is melted.